Robert Herjavec: The Herjavec Group

 In 2003, Herjavec founded The Herjavec Group, a security solutions integrator, reseller, and managed service provider.
 Herjavec Group is one of Canada's fastest-growing technology companies and the country's largest information technology security provider.
 The company has grown from 3 employees with $400,000 in sales in 2003 to $200 million in annual revenue.

 In October 2017, Herjavec was phished by "email prankster" James Linton as the company CEO, inviting him to a toga party.
 Later the fake account was copied into official financial projection documents.

+In February 2021, Apax Partners acquired a majority stake of Herjavec Group from Herjavec, who retained a significant stake and stayed on as CEO.

+Apax Partners' purchase of a stake in Fishtech Group led to the merger and rebranding of The Herjavec Group and Fishtech Group as Cyderes in June 2022.
+The new brand went live June 13, 2022.
+Herjavec was the newly-formed company's CEO and board member.

+Herjavec announced he would be stepping down as CEO of Cyderes September 24, 2024.
+In an accompanying news release, he said.
+"My life is very busy with family, and investments, but Cyderes will always remain my core business focus.
+We have built a great business providing amazing value, and I am excited to support Chris [Schueler] to take it to the next level. ...
+Chris's appointment as CEO ensures that Cyderes will continue to innovate and lead in the cybersecurity space.”

 Television

-Herjavec has appeared as a regular on the Canadian CBC Television series Dragons' Den (seasons 1 to 6) and in the United States on ABC's version of the series, Shark Tank, where business pitches from aspiring entrepreneurs are presented to a panel of potential investors.
+Herjavec has appeared as a regular on the Canadian CBC Television series Dragons' Den (seasons 1–6, 17–18) and in the United States on ABC's version of the series, Shark Tank, where business pitches from aspiring entrepreneurs are presented to a panel of potential investors.
 Herjavec's most successful investment from the show is $100,000 for a 10% stake in sweater company Tipsy Elves.
 Herjavec has also invested in an herbal sparkling water company called Aura Bora.
+From 2023, he also began appearing on Network 10's Shark Tank Australia.

 Herjavec won three Gemini Awards as part of Dragon’s Den for Outstanding Reality Show in Canada.

 Herjavec presented awards at the 2013 Creative Arts Emmy Awards and the 2013 Mr. Olympia contest.

 On February 24, 2015, Herjavec was announced as one of the contestants for season 20 of the American edition of Dancing with the Stars.
-His partner was Australian dancer (and eventual wife) Kym (Johnson) Herjavec.
+His partner was Australian dancer Kym Johnson, who he subsequently began a relationship with and married.
 On May 5, 2015, during a double-elimination, Herjavec and Johnson were eliminated and finished in 6th place.